 What Being Poor Costs Me in Energy as an Autistic Adult

 I make $2,100 a month after taxes.
 By the time I've paid for rideshare, groceries, and essentials, I'm recalculating whether I can afford toothpaste.
-That recalculating—every day, every purchase—costs me 4-6 energy before I even clock in.
+That recalculating—every day, every purchase—costs me most of my cognitive energy before I start working.

-Executive function is already depleted from over five years of burnout.
-Constant financial planning requires cognitive resources I don't have.
+My executive function is already vastly depleted from over five years of burnout.
+And constant financial planning requires cognitive resources I don't have.
+(And haven't yet for nearly half a decade now.)

 The Rideshare Math